 During the First Increment, the Program met its objective to obtain, protect, and restore 10,000 acres of habitat for the three avian species.
-The Program currently protects more than 13,000 acres of land.
-Currently, the Program is working on acquiring additional non-complex palustrine wetland habitat.
-The Program has also acquired over 1,400 acres of land towards the extension objective of 1,500 acres of additional habitat.
+During the first increment, the Program provided protections on approximately 12,500 acres of land.
+The program's extension objective is to acquire an additional 1,500 acres of habitat.
+To date, the program has acquired 1,200 acres of land towards the extension objective.